Ivan Delić (Croatian footballer)

-Ivan Delić (born 29 September 1998) is a Croatian professional footballer who plays as a forward for Slovenian PrvaLiga club Bravo, on loan from Šibenik.
+Ivan Delić (born 29 September 1998) is a Croatian professional footballer who plays as a forward for Dugopolje.

 Club career

 Born in Split, Delić graduated from the youth academy of Hajduk Split and was promoted to the reserves ahead of the 2017–18 season.
 On 29 October 2017, he made his first team debut, coming on as a substitute for Ivan Pešić in a 0–0 draw against Slaven Belupo.

 On 17 April 2018, Delić signed his first professional contract, penning a deal until 2021.

 On 31 January 2023, Delić joined Cosenza in the Italian second-tier Serie B on loan, with an option to buy.

 International career

 On 10 October 2015, Delić was called to the under-17 team for the Under-17 World Cup.